-In 2020, the Board of Trustees approved the District's Strategic Plan.
-The Strategic Plan establishes the long term goals the District has as a whole and the specific goals each department plans to accomplish.
+In 2024, the Board of Trustees approved the District's Strategic Plan.
+This plan outlines the District's long-term goals as an organization and the specific objectives each department aims to achieve.

 Our Mission

 Alameda County Mosquito Abatement District is committed to improving the health and comfort of Alameda County residents by controlling mosquitoes and limiting the transmission of mosquito-borne diseases.